Jessica Simpson: Public image

-Simpson came to prominence as a teen idol in the late 1990s and the media described her as Columbia Records's "blond response to Britney Spears and Christina Aguilera", who had achieved recent success with their respective debut albums.
-Her debut album, Sweet Kisses (1999) mostly explores themes such as love, and Simpson announced that she would remain abstinent until marriage.
+Simpson came to prominence as a teen idol in the late 1990s and was described by the media as Columbia Records's "blond response to Britney Spears and Christina Aguilera".
+Early in her career, her public image emphasized her Christian upbringing and decision to remain abstinent until marriage.
 She went through a "carefully orchestrated sexy makeover" while she promoted her second album, Irresistible (2001).
-Simpson later described Columbia's record executive Tommy Mottola as abusive, as he attempted to control her image and told her to "lose fifteen pounds" after she signed her contract in 1997.
+She later said that Columbia Records executive Tommy Mottola attempted to control her appearance, including telling her to lose weight after she signed with the label.